Frequently Asked Questions

 Student Status letters (January/Summer starters) – If you start your studies outside our standard semester star dates and can’t see a “printable documents” tile on your Chiview record, please contact sturerecords@chi.ac.uk to request a letter.

-Schengen visa letter: If you need a student status letter in order to apply for a Schengen visa, please email international@chi.ac.uk.
+Schengen visa letter: You can print a student status letter via Chiview.
+If you require a stamp, please visit Student Records and they can stamp your letter.
 More information about the Schengen visa application process is available on our website.

 Letter for your employer (Student Route visa holders): Email academicregistry@chi.ac.uk.
 This letter will confirm that you are a student and includes a sentence about Student Route visa holders being able to work part-time during term-time and full-time during vacations.